To see the El Camino Health Medical Network Privacy Practices, please click here.

 Many states, including California, have requirements for reporting including population-based activities relating to improving health or reducing health care costs.
 Some states have separate privacy laws that may apply additional legal requirements.
 If the California law is more stringent than the federal law, the California law will preempt the federal law.

-The Hospital Privacy Officer, or designee, may be reached by dialing the main Hospital number at (650) 940-7300.
-Or you can leave a message on the Corporate Compliance Hotline (650) 988-7733 for a return call from the Privacy Officer, or designee.
+The Hospital Enterprise Privacy Officer, or designee, may be reached by dialing the main Hospital number at (650) 940-7300.
+Or you can leave a message on the Corporate Compliance Hotline (650) 988-7733 for a return call from the Enterprise Privacy Officer, or designee.